lihaooo233/code-review/README.md

 for each block to let instructers add some notes.

 ## backend-database:
-Used PostgreSQL to store the data like id, email and name, Conveniently enough.
+Used PostgreSQL to store the data like id, email and name, Conveniently enough .